-Key Message 2: Following constant innovation in the sector is the only way to assess the right regulatory mix.
+Key Message 2: Following constant innovation in the sector is the only recipe for assessing the right regulatory mix

-All over the world, financial technology ('fintech') has been reshaping the financial services industry.
-Mobile money in particular has been one of the fastest innovations to spread in the digital era according to Prof. William Jack (Georgetown University) at the recent 'Mobile Money Conference' held at the London School of Economics.
+All over the world, financial technology - 'fintech'- has been reshaping the financial services industry.
+Mobile Money in particular has been one of the fastest innovations to spread in the digital era according to Professor William Jack (Georgetown University) at the recent 'Mobile Money Conference' held at the London School of Economics.
 The challenge with these types of innovations is to get the right regulatory mix in place.
 This is key to keeping standards high, avoiding large-scale frauds that can shake both investor and consumer confidence, and providing rules to make business model and expansion decisions clearer.